 Did you know that you would go into fashion?

 Clothes have always been important to me.
 I remember being particular about it when I was in elementary school.
 I drove my parents crazy with my desire to have Nike shoes and clothes from my favorite brands.
 When I went to college, I still cared a lot about it, but I didn’t have a plan to go into fashion.
 I lived abroad for several years during college, which turned out to be very formative for me.
 I became enamored with travel, foreign languages, and culture, and when I returned to school I changed my major to International Relations with the intent to do something in the foreign service.
 After getting married and finishing school, my wife and I moved overseas for several more years for work.
 It was just the two of us and we had a blast living abroad and traveling whenever we could.
-That job led me to a position back in the States in product development and sourcing at a clothing company, where my love of product came even more to the forefront and sort of blended with international business and travel.
+That job led me to a position back in the States in product development and sourcing at a clothing company and getting custom wholesale tags, where my love of product came even more to the forefront and sort of blended with international business and travel.
 It was at that company that I met my business partner, Jason Yeats.
 I was fortunate enough to be able to travel all over the world to source materials and manufacturing.
 It wasn’t menswear, where my passion truly lies, but I developed a skill set that’s been the backbone for building my business.

 Has dressing well always been a part of your life?